1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $40,714

-Combined, the Amish-run Chautauqua (CPA) and Genesee Valley (GVPA) Produce Auctions serve 120+ Amish and English specialty crop producers located in 3 NW-PA and 5 SW-NY counties.
-Many producers are small, limited resource, and beginning farmers.
-Despite being key markets, both auctions struggle to achieve their financial and marketing risk comprehension goals.
-The lack of knowledge, tools, and training materials to permit detailed, paper-based record-keeping, risk analysis and communication disadvantages these auctions and their growers.
+The Amish-run Chautauqua (CPA) and Genesee Valley (GVPA) Produce Auctions serve 120+ small specialty crop producers from 9 counties.
+Despite being key markets, both auctions struggled to achieve their financial and marketing risk comprehension goals due to a lack of culturally-appropriate record-keeping and business analysis tools.

 5. Family Communications, Succession Planning, and Estate Planning for Maryland Agricultural Families